raspberrypilearning/av-e-card/en/step_1.md

 title: What you will learn
 ---

-- How to covert a video to a GIF
+- How to convert a video to a GIF
 - How to animate a GIF in Scratch
 - How to add recorded sound to an animation